* Ipilimumab cuts death risk 32-34 pct vs GP-100 vaccine

 He said a genetic biomarker test was needed to determine just which patients were most likely to benefit from the drug.

-Since the drug enlists the help of the immune system, it does have some serious side effects.
+Because of the way the drug impacts the immune system it does have some potentially serious side effects.

-Most were mild and completely reversible, but about 10 to 14 percent of patients had more severe side effects, such as colitis, that required treatment with steroids or immunosuppressive drugs, O‘Day explained.
+Most were mild and completely reversible, but about 10 to 14 percent of patients had more severe side effects, such as colitis, that required steroids or immunosuppressive therapy to control the symptoms, O’Day explained.

-Some 2 percent to 3 percent of patients on ipilimumab died from the treatment because of colon perforation or other severe immune system side effects.
+Some 2 percent to 3 percent of patients on ipilimumab suffered treatment related death due to colon perforation or other severe immune system side effects.

-Doctors would have to closely monitor patient reaction, O‘Day said, but he added the side effects could be managed.
+Doctors would have to closely monitor patient reaction, O’Day said, but he added the toxicities could be managed.

-O‘Day believes ipilimumab may also work in other types of cancer.
+O’Day believes that ipilimumab may also work in other types of cancer and expects it will gain U.S. approval.

 Leerink Swann analyst Seamus Fernandez forecasts ipilimumab sales of $575 million in 2016 with an approval for metastatic melanoma.

-“We’re hopeful that this (data) is the beginning of what will be a rapid regulatory processing to try to get this drug on the market and access to more patients with melanoma,” O‘Day said.
-(Reporting by Bill Berkrot and Julie Steenhuysen; Editing by Peter Cooney)
+“We’re hopeful that this (data) is the beginning of what will be a rapid regulatory processing to try to get this drug on the market and access to more patients with melanoma,” O’Day added.
+(Reporting by Bill Berkrot and Julie Steenhuysen; editing by Andre Grenon)